A5H73Y/Parkour/docs/tutorials/essential-info.md

 #### Course

 A Parkour Course is a physical path that you've created for the Player to use while using the plugin.
-You can join a Course (a.k.a level, arena, track), and the plugin will track the Player's progress and apply any effects you interact with.
+You can join a Course (a.k.a. level, arena, track), and the plugin will track the Player's progress and apply any effects you interact with.

 #### Lobby